krono-safe/corunners-example/README.md

 Unless specified otherwise, the final executable, ready to be flashed on a hardware target will reside at path `build/program.elf`.

+### Environment variables
+Some environment variables drive the compilation:
+ - P2020 and MPC5777M are the specific product used for these cards;
+ - NVAL is the number of measures that will be performed;

 ## Flashing an application

 Use the [Trace32][6] scripts provided by the ASTERIOS RTK to flash the